Amazon Affiliate Disclosure: I receive a percentage of revenue if you buy from Amazon on my blog.

 Romans, 2nd ed.
 (BECNT) – Thomas Schreiner

+My review here.
 The Baker Exegetical Commentary series aims to be both readable while paying careful attention to important Greek exegetical matters.
 Each volume is written with pastors and teachers in mind so they can teach God’s uniquely inspired word.
 Tom Schreiner’s first volume was published in 1998, and has been a massive help for many who have studied, taught, and preached through Romans.
 Schreiner’s commentary is attuned to understanding Paul’s flow of thought, which is very important to understand anything Paul says in the letter.
 No verse is an island, and each reflects an aspect of Paul’s theology as shown throughout the full letter.
 Twenty years later, Schreiner has reworked his commentary, changing his mind on a few bigger issues and on numerous smaller issues.
 Schreiner has been a NT and Pauline scholar for almost 40 years now, so be sure to pick this one up.
-I’ve written more about Tom’s commentary here on my blog and have posted my review here.
+I’ve written more about Tom’s commentary here on my blog.

 Suffering – Paul David Tripp